aks13raut/CLI-menu-driven-program---Food-Ordering-System/README.md

 1.file to store details of food item
 2.will need 2 interfaces one for user one for shopkeeper 3.a  current total bill at bottom
-4.it should genrate a bill at the end of order and save it to a file which acan be then printed
+4.it should genrate a bill at the end of order and save it to a file which a can be then printed 5.bill should contain Date and Time (use TIME.H #amolgroup)